ozcanay/TemplateMetaprogramming/README.md

 using void_t = void;
 ```

 Utility metafunction that maps a sequence of any types to the type void.
 This metafunction is a convenient way to leverage SFINAE prior to C++20's concepts, in particular for conditionally removing functions from the candidate set based on whether an expression is valid in the **unevaluated context** (such as operand to decltype expression), allowing to exist separate function overloads or specializations, based on supported operations.
-This helper type is often used for **detection pattern.**
+This helper type is often used for **detection pattern.** void_t is useful when used in combination with decltype and std::declval to **probe** if a type has certain members.

 This metafunction is used in template metaprogramming to detect ill-formed types in SFINAE context.
 It can also be used to detect validity of an expression.